CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/core-mods-explained/archivexl/archivexl-dynamic-conversion-guide.md

 Our `meshAppearance` would be `*mesh_{variant}`.

 {% hint style="info" %}
-Without the split, we need to make sure to pass the variant `exactly as expected`.
+Without the split, there's no way to reference the individual substitutions.
 {% endhint %}

 ## Recap